The ultimate budget travel guide to Essaouira, Morocco. An amazing budget day trip from Marrakech!

 Previously known as “Mogador”, and currently known as the “Windy City of Morocco”, Essaouira is the perfect escape from the heat and chaos of Marrakech.

-It has a rich history dating back to the Middle Ages, and has withstood attempts at colonization from Portugal, Spain, France, England, and the Netherlands throughout the 16th and 17th centuries.
+The city has withstood attempts at colonization from Portugal, Spain, France, England, and the Netherlands throughout the 16th and 17th centuries.

 For most of its existence, Essaouira has been an important port for trade between Africa, Europe, and other world powers.

 In modern times, Essaouira has been overtaken by Casablanca, Rabat and other bigger Moroccan cities for trade.

-How Long To Stay:
+How Long To Stay in Essaouira, Morocco

 A day trip from Marrakech is quick and easy, and the highlights of the town are all close together and easy to see in a few hours.

 But if you want more time laying on the beach and absorbing the chilled out, beach-town atmosphere, stay overnight in a cheap hostel.

-How To Get There:
+How To Get To Essaouira, Morocco

-It’s an easy drive, just obey the speed limits because local police often sit by the side of the road with speed cameras.
+It’s an easy drive.
+Just obey the speed limits because local police often sit by the side of the road with speed cameras.

 This is a pretty standard price; it’s a bit more expensive than taking the bus yourself but takes away the hassle of walking to and from the bus station in Marrakech.

 Sunscreen: I laid on the beach for about 20 minutes and got absolutely cooked by the sun.
 You don’t realize how strong the sun is until it’s too late, so definitely wear sunscreen.